 Latest prescription information about Calcitriol.
-Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, its storage instructions and warnings if any when taken during pregnancy.
+Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, warnings and its storage instructions .
 Also listed are the International and Indian trade name(s) of the drug and its price list.

 This medication is a synthetic vitamin D analog, prescribed for hypocalcemia in patients undergoing chronic renal dialysis.
 It helps proper absorption and use of calcium and phosphate in the body.

 Contraindicated in patients with vitamin D toxicity and hypersensitivity.

 PO- The recommended initial dose is 1 mcg (0.02 mcg/kg) to 2 mcg administered three times weekly, approximately every other day.

 It comes as a tablet and capsule to take by mouth, with or without food.

 What are the warnings and precautions for Calcitriol?

 • Caution should be exercised in patients with history of heart, kidney disease, kidney stones, hardening of the arteries, high phosphate level in the blood, any allergy, who are taking other medications, children, during pregnancy and breastfeeding.

 • It may cause drowsiness, do not drive a car or operate machinery while taking this medication.

 • It may lead to dehydration, drink enough fluid.